 - Via USB: Most Canon EOS and Nikon cameras, although cameras not in the WiFi compatibility table may not have been tested.
 USB connections require macOS 10.15 Catalina for the best results.
 See the Working with Wired Cameras guide for more information.

-Pro Webcam is currently in beta and has a 25% discount on its purchase price until the beta ends in a few weeks.
+Pro Webcam has just come out of beta and has a 25% discount on its purchase price until July 24th, 2020!
 For more information on the app, you can visit their website here.

 Cascable is available to get started with for free from the iOS App Store.
 Cascable’s Pro features come with a free trial when subscribing from $2 per month, or can also be unlocked with a one-time $29.99 purchase.
 Again, just like with the Canon and Fuji applications mentioned at the top of this article, the app is still in Beta and as such, we’ll likely run into a few bugs here and there.
 The good news is they all have a fantastic support system to report any issues and all are pledged to updating as soon as possible.
 Honestly, I tried this app and it took me all of 2 minutes to be up and running with it.